FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/overview/3-log-management.md

 GUI-based alarm and notification management is supported for the log data.
 Based on a template mechanism, CMM allows system operators to configure alarms and notifications for monitoring the number of critical log events over time.
 When the number of critical log entries exceeds a defined threshold, a corresponding notification is sent.
+For details on alarm definitions and notifications, refer to the _Application Operator's Guide_.

 The template mechanism is not limited to a single cloud resource but can be used to analyze a scalable set of resources.
-Compound alarms can be created for analyzing more complex log events.

 The automation of log handling guarantees that system operators identify problems in their infrastructure early and find the root cause of these problems quickly.